Ricky Steamboat: Later career (2022–present)

-In his first televised appearance on TBS since 1994, Steamboat was the guest timekeeper on the August 17, 2022 edition of AEW Dynamite.
+In his first televised appearance on TBS since 1994, Steamboat was the guest timekeeper in a match between Bryan Danielson and Daniel Garcia on the August 17, 2022 edition of AEW Dynamite.

-Steamboat returned to the ring on November 27, 2022 at age 69 for the first time since his last match in 2010.
+Steamboat returned to the ring on November 27, 2022, at age 69 for the first time since his last match in 2010.
 He teamed with FTR (Cash Wheeler and Dax Harwood) as they defeated Nick Aldis, Jay Lethal and Brock Anderson (son of Arn Anderson) at Big Time Wrestling Return of the Dragon in Raleigh, North Carolina.